zbeislerOSI/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 the primary index, set the ``IsKey`` to true.

 The SdsType is created with the following parameters. `SdsTypeBuilder` automatically generates unique identifiers.
-Note that the following table contains only a partial list of fields.
+Note that the table below contains only a partial list of fields.

 | Field            | Values                  |             |                                      |
 |------------------|-------------------------|-------------|--------------------------------------|